Engraved Crystal Awards: Are You Making These Common Mistakes?

 Mistake #1: Getting The Details Wrong

-Nothing says ‘I don’t really care’ like spelling your recipient’s name wrong or getting the details of the award wrong.
-Your engraver will use whatever text you provide him with, so ensure that you have the correct information.
+Nothing says ‘I don’t care’ like spelling your recipient’s name wrong or getting the details of the award wrong.
+Your engraver will use whatever text you provide, so ensure you have the correct information.
 Double-check all the spellings, but especially the recipient’s name.
-Many names have alternative spellings — for instance, the name Cathy could actually be spelled Cathie, Kathy, or even Kathie, and it’s not the only name that can be spelled multiple ways.
+Many names have alternative spellings — for instance, the name Cathy could be spelled Cathie, Kathy, or even Kathie, and it’s not the only name that can be spelled multiple ways.
+Also, ensure that the award’s name is spelled correctly and the data is correct.
+Once your prize is finished, fixing any engraving mistakes can be extremely difficult.
+Attempting to do so could mean that you damage the award.

 Mistake #2: Choosing An Unreadable Font

-There are literally thousands of fonts available.
+There are thousands of fonts available.
 Because everyone uses a computer, they’re used to having these fonts at their fingertips, and they think they need to use fancy, decorative fonts for everything.
-However, this is a bad idea if you’re planning on giving engraved crystal awards.
+However, this is a bad idea if you plan on giving engraved crystal awards.
 Instead, ask your engraver to use a common font that’s extremely easy to read.
 Fonts like Arial, Times New Roman, Helvetica, or Bookman are all excellent choices because they don’t contain special characters or oddly shaped letters.

 Mistake #3: Hiring An Engraver Who’s Not Experienced In Engraved Crystal Awards

 Engraved crystal awards require a different touch than engraved metal.
 Metal is a much harder surface, which means it is slightly more forgiving than glass.
 Glass engraving typically uses a laser to etch the surface.
-In contrast, metal engraving uses a special rotary tool or another handheld tool.
+In contrast, metal engraving uses a special rotary or handheld tool.
 Inexperienced engravers who try to use these metal tools instead of a laser could easily break the crystal.

 Mistake #4: Sending Engraved Crystal Awards To A Jewelry Store